Indooroopilly State High School Buildings: Grounds

 The grounds are well established and contain numerous gardens and mature trees of a wide variety of species, both native and introduced.
 The steep, northern portion of the grounds retains a native forest area which forms an attractive backdrop to "Town Square" and the northern entrance drive.
 Remnant patches of tall eucalyptus trees are found throughout the grounds.
+In the northwestern corner of the school, a yarning circle was constructed for the school's First Nations' students, which is accessible via a short dirt track via J block.

-Tennis and basketball courts are located to the west of the 1950s complex.
+Tennis and basketball courts were located to the west of the 1950s complex up until 2021, when the area was repurposed for a multi-purpose hall (designed to hold all 2000+ students at a time).
 On the low-lying, flat southern grounds are a large Sports Oval (c.
 1959) at the western end and open playing fields to the east, both fringed by mature trees.
-A low metal gate with lettering "I S H S" is located at the north end of the oval.
+A low metal gate with lettering "I S H S" was located at the north end of the oval, however was removed.